- Which Project Management tool is best for you and your business?

 Because, if your users reject your investment, your project is dead in the water.

 In fact, most of the selection criteria above are actually derived from this.
-Having said that, there are a few things which will help the adoption of the tool.
+Having said that, there are a few things that will help the adoption of the tool.

 Intuitive, Simple User Interface

 The days when you needed to invest days or weeks of user training to adopt a new piece of software are long gone.
-Most successful software today has a very short learning curve.
+The most successful software today has a very short learning curve.

 Modern and familiar usability